tofarr/servey/README.md

 ### Note

 * The [action](servey/action/action.py) decorator indicates that the *say_hello* function will be special!
-* The *actions* module (and any submodules of it) is the default location in which Servey will look for actions, though this may be overridden by specifying a different value in the *SERVEY_ACTION_PATH* environment variable
+* The *actions* module (and any submodules of it) is the default location in which Servey will look for actions.
+  This may be overridden by specifying a different value in the *SERVEY_ACTION_PATH* environment variable
-* We specify a trigger for this action - *WEB_GET*.
-Different triggers may be specified for your action.
+* We specify a trigger for this action - *WEB_GET*
-* Marshalling of arbitrary python objects is handled using [marshy](https://github.com/tofarr/marshy)
+* Servey uses [marshy](https://github.com/tofarr/marshy) to marshall arbitrary python objects.
-* Json Schema validation for arbitrary python objects is handled using [schemey](https://github.com/tofarr/schemey)
+* Servey uses [schemey](https://github.com/tofarr/schemey) for schema generation / validation.

 ### Run an action from the terminal